-The study of the earth, with emphasis placed on the materials, surface features, structures, and various erosional and depositional processes.
+A study of the earth, with emphasis on materials, surface features, structures, and various erosional and depositional processes.
 (3 lec hrs.)

 GG 101L-Introduction to Geology Laboratory (1)

 CoReq: GG 101 or prior completion

 The study of the earth, with emphasis placed on the materials, surface features, structures, and various erosional and depositional processes.
 Laboratory to accompany GG 101.
 (3 lab hrs.)